501stLegionA3/501st-Missions/BANNED_ASSETS.md

 - SOEIV Human Entry Vehicle
 - OPTRE Buildings

+## 3AS
+- Square Landing pads.
+These cause problems (damage to vics, prevents uloading of patients) to razor assets.

 # Notes
 If you place an object and it causes an error, delete it and restart ArmA.
 Never use objects that cause errors.